 - If you are using giblets and/or mushrooms, add them to the gravy and cook until heated through.

-Comments or questions about our Roasting Pan Turkey Gravy?
+Comments or questions about how to make turkey gravy with drippings?
 Tell us in the section below.